hbctraining/Intro-to-R-flipped/activities/poll_questions.md

 ## Data wrangling: data frames, matrices and lists (MP)

-1. In the metadata data frame has the following features:
+1. The metadata data frame has the following features:

     * The output of `colnames(metadata)` is: `[1] "genotype" "celltype" "replicate"`
     * The output of `rownames(metadata)` is: `[1] "sample1" "sample2" "sample3" "sample4" "sample5" "sample6" "sample7" "sample8" "sample9" "sample10" "sample11" "sample12"`